ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 |----------------------|----------------|
 | `query_id`           | uint64         |

-:::tip Jettons standard
+:::tip jettons standard
-A detailed description of the jetton wallet contract fields is available in the [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) `Jetton standard`.
+A detailed description of the jetton wallet contract fields is available in the [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) `jetton standard`.
 :::

-## How to send Jetton transfers with comments and notifications
+## How to send jetton transfers with comments and notifications

 This transfer require some ton coins for **fees** and **transfer notification message**.